BlackHistoryDAO/barnacle/README.md

 ## Appchain Overview

 Black History DAO aims to collect, preserve and share the real stories of Black history and anchoring them on the blockchain.
-The documents and stories are meant to be verified by the DAO community and experts and stored as a struct on the blockchain and on IPFS.
+The documents and stories are meant to be verified by the Black History DAO community and appointed by vote experts.
+Once approved, the data will be stored as a structure on the blockchain and on IPFS.

 DAO Membership
 ```